top of page

 c.
 The Amorites committed suicide.

-18. A Syrian commander captured a young Israeli girl.
+19. Who was the Syrian commander with leprosy that captured a young Israeli girl?

-She told her mistress to contact Elisha in Samaria, who could cure her husband (the commander) of his leprosy.
+The girl told her mistress to contact Elisha, who could cure the commander of leprosy.

 a.
 Rimmon.